 As with share issues, we also believe that the company should apply the same pre-emptive rights principles on disposals and spin-offs.
 If a company decides to divest a part of its business, the board should always consider the option to either sell the business to the parent company’s shareholders by using purchasing rights allocated on a pro rata basis, or to distribute the shares as a special dividend and list the divested business separately.

 In this way, shareholders can decide for themselves if they want to be owners of the divested business or not, and it also creates the possibility for the company to use the shareholder base to get a wider distribution of the shares, thereby ensuring liquidity in the divested business’s shares.
 Remember that the shareholder base is a valuable asset.

 Be very careful with related party transactions

-The connected shareholder should be restricted to vote on related party transactions, so that the decision on the transaction only rests with the minority shareholders.
+The connected shareholder should be restricted to vote on related party transactions, so that the decision on the transaction only rests with the independent shareholders.